louiscouston/louiscouston.github.io/_pages/projects.md

 ## Subglacial Ocean Dynamics (small scales)

 An outstanding question in polar oceanography is:
-**How quickly do ice shelf melt or dissolve as a result of heat and salt exchanges with the underlying ocean?**
+**How quickly do ice shelf melt or dissolve from heat and salt fluxes conveyed by the ocean?**

 This question is difficult to address because heat and salt exchanges between the base of ice shelves and subglacial oceans are controlled by turbulent motions, whose sensitivities to environmental conditions are unknown (e.g., sensitivity to near ice ocean current velocity, which can significantly vary between ice shelves).